 With the advent of smartphones has come a problem that’s perplexing parents and educators alike: An increasing number of teens are sending partially or fully nude photos of themselves to other teens.
 The FBI defines sexting as sending or receiving photos of a sexual nature, generally by cell phone, and estimates that between 4 and 31 percent of youths have sexted.

-Sexting typically involves images sent between boyfriends and girlfriends, the FBI reports, but the photos often are shared beyond their intended recipients.
+Sexting typically involves images sent between two people in a relationship, the FBI reports, but the photos often are shared beyond their intended recipients.
 Sexting can fuel cyber bullying and can have emotional, behavioral and psychological impacts for teens at both ends of the cell phone.
 Educators, parents, and lawmakers nationwide are struggling with ways to curb the practice and dole out age-appropriate punishments.
 How does Pennsylvania law address sexting among teens, and what are the penalties?

 Pennsylvania has a law on the books that specifically addresses transmission of sexually explicit images by minors.
 The law provides that a minor commits a “summary offense” when he or she: